Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/exist_xquery_webapps.md

 * Self-contained, modular applications
 * Foundation for component reuse
 * Simplifies development process
-* Simple deployment via dashboard
+* Simple deployment via eXist-db's [`dashboard`](http://localhost:8080/exist/apps/dashboard/index.html#

-`eXide` supports app development and generates app structure and puts your provided metadata in place.
+[`eXide`](http://localhost:8080/exist/apps/eXide/index.html#) supports app development and generates app structure and puts your provided metadata in place.
 In eXide `Application->New application`.

-Choose a name.
-You willfind it under `/db/apps/`.
+Choose a name, fill in metadata, done.
+You will find it under `/db/apps/`.
 The collection structure is:
 * `modules/` - (Everything XQuery)
 * `templates/` - (Page templates used by html-files)
 * `resouces/` - (images, css, javascript)